zzeneg/stront/README.md

 - [pre-compiled files](https://github.com/zzeneg/vial-qmk/releases/tag/zzeneg)

 #### Compiled versions
+> Each firmware name has two modules, first is on the left side, second on the right, e.g. if your keyboard has Azoteq on the left and round display on the right - choose `azoteq-round`

 - keymaps:
   - `default` - sample keymap with home row mods.
 Not recommended for longer use - create your own.